Southern Cross Austereo

-Southern Cross Media Group Limited, doing business as Southern Cross Austereo, is an Australian media company which operates broadcast radio stations.
-It is the largest radio broadcaster in Australia, operating 86 radio stations, and has a reach into every state and territory.
+Southern Cross Media Group Limited, trading as Southern Cross Austereo (SCA), is an Australian media company and the country's largest radio broadcaster.
+The company operates 86 radio stations nationwide, including the Triple M and Hit Network brands, and owns the LiSTNR digital audio platform.
+Following the completion of its merger with Seven West Media on 7 January 2026, Southern Cross Austereo became part of the combined Seven West Media group.

-In addition, the company formerly operated television stations carrying the three major commercial networks to regional and remote places of Australia.

-The company is headquartered in South Melbourne.
-It was founded in 2004 as a subsidiary of Macquarie Bank for the purpose of acquiring regional radio stations, before expanding into television broadcasting in 2007 with the acquisition of Southern Cross Broadcasting.
-It also operates the LISTNR platform in Australia.
+Headquartered in South Melbourne, Victoria, the company was founded in 2004 as a subsidiary of Macquarie Bank to acquire regional radio assets.
+It expanded into television broadcasting in 2007 through the acquisition of Southern Cross Broadcasting, although it has since exited television operations.
+The company continues to operate its national radio and digital audio businesses through Triple M, Hit Network and LiSTNR.

-It was announced in September 2025 that SCA and Seven West Media were intending to merge in early 2026.

 History

 2004–05: RG Capital & DMG Regional Radio acquisitions

 RG Capital was an Australian radio company, formed in 1995 by Reg Grundy with the acquisition of Sea FM Gold Coast.
 Between 1996 and 2000, the group grew to 28 stations across regional centres, and was subsequently floated on the Australian Securities Exchange.
 On 3 June 2004, Macquarie Bank announced it would acquire RG Capital for $173 million, gaining control of 36 radio stations in New South Wales, Queensland, Victoria and Tasmania.
 The Federal Court of Australia approved the acquisition in August 2004, with the stations to be operated through the company's Regional Media Limited subsidiary, trading as Macquarie Regional RadioWorks.
 The acquisition was finalised on 1 September 2004.

 On 3 September 2004, Macquarie Bank announced its acquisition of DMG Radio Australia's regional radio assets.
 The $193.5 million deal included 57 regional stations, with DMG retaining Hot 91.1 Sunshine Coast and Star 104.5 Gosford alongside its metropolitan assets.
 This increased Regional Media's reach into South Australia and Western Australia, initially controlling 93 radio stations and becoming the largest commercial radio network in Australia.
 However, as the Broadcasting Services Act 1992 prevents companies from controlling more than two commercial radio stations in a regional market, Regional Media was required to divest radio stations in Albury, Cairns, Mackay, Rockhampton/Gladstone and Townsville.
 On 1 September 2005, 2AY Albury was acquired by Ace Radio, while six stations in the remaining five markets were sold to Prime Television.

 On 17 November 2005 the company was restructured into a triple-stapled structure consisting of an Australian-based private company and trust, and an additional private company based in Bermuda.
 Macquarie Media Group was in turn publicly listed on the Australian Securities Exchange, but with majority control retained by Macquarie Bank.
-In December, Macquarie Bank announced an AU$1.19 billion deal to acquire a 40% stake in Taiwanese cable television provider Taiwan Broadband Communications from equity firm The Carlyle Group, 60% of which would be financed by Macquarie Media Group.
+In December, Macquarie Bank announced an AU$1.19 billion deal to acquire a 40% stake in Taiwanese cable television provider Taiwan Broadband Communications from equity firm the Carlyle Group, 60% of which would be financed by Macquarie Media Group.
 In March 2008, the company divested its stake to the Macquarie Korea Opportunities Fund in a $400 million deal.